patrickfuchs/buildH/docs/def_format.md

 ## Trajectory output and def files

-If an output trajecotry (option `-opx`) is requested, the `.def` file provided **must** contain all possible C-H in that lipid (since the whole trajectory with Hs will be reconstructed).
+If an output trajectory (option `-opx`) is requested, the `.def` file provided **must** contain all possible C-H in that lipid (since the whole trajectory with Hs will be reconstructed).
 This option is slow, we do not recommend it if an output xtc file is not wanted.

 If no option `-opx` is used, **buildH** uses fast indexing.
 In this case the `.def` file can contain any subset of all possible C-H pairs.
 For example, if one wants to get the order parameters of the polar head only (Berger POPC), the `.def` will be the following: